sauln/CL_compass/README.md

 ## Soft features
 * Skip a yardsale.
 Allow user to skip and go back to last sale.
-* Choose a type of resource, default to yardsales
 * Access the title, description, and images of the post.
 * Open directions to yardsale in default maps.
 * Open craigslist post.
 * Indicate `freshness`
 * Show distance

-* Server should not need to remember the device for main feature (accessible
+* Server should not need to remember the device for main feature
 * It might be fun to keep track of user stats so you can show things like num of yardsales visited, num skipped, not missed out on. and have a leader board for yardsalers

 # Welcome devs